tbuwadi/InBetween/README.md

 # In Between

 A modern, clean webapp for discovering activities, spaces, and surprises around the Redmond Campus.
-This project was entirely vibe coded.
+This project (including this ReadMe) was entirely vibe coded.

 ## Features
 - Interactive landing and main pages